The amazing tourist attractions ruined by commercialisation

 Stonehenge, England, UK

 Britain's most famous ancient landmark has lured visitors and pagan worshippers for thousands of years.
 Up until 1978, the public could wander freely among the prehistoric stones.
-They eventually were fenced off due to fears of damage as the number of people entering the site grew.
+Eventually they were fenced off due to fears of damage as the number of people entering the site grew.

 Stonehenge, England, UK

-Today a visit to the enigmatic structure can be sadly underwhelming due to a procession of coach parties and the hum of the traffic-clogged main road nearby.
-Visit during the summer solstice and you can see why the stones were fenced off as thousands of revellers arrive to see in the dawn of a new day.
+Today, a visit to the enigmatic structure can be sadly underwhelming due to a procession of coach parties and the hum of the traffic-clogged main road nearby.
+During the summer solstice, the stones are fenced off as thousands of revellers arrive to see in the dawn of a new day.
 Despite ongoing controversies around the site, the opening of a £27.5 million ($35.7m) visitor centre in 2013 has done much to improve the landscape and overall visitor experience.

 Check out the mysterious stone circles that are still baffling experts